Local food terms

 Guiso - Topping, in the taco or pizza sense

 Hamburguesa - Hamburger, a very common and popular food in Mexico.
-There's no such thing as a "cheeseburguesa" - order a "hamburguesa con queso", though this is the usual default and you might need to specify without ("sencillo", or "plain") if you don't want cheese.
+There's no such thing as a "cheeseburguesa" - order a "hamburguesa con queso", though this is usually the default and you might need to specify without ("sencillo", or "plain") if you don't want cheese.

 Hongos - Mushrooms - see "champiñones